+Prerequisites: Geological Sciences 305 and 314.
 Geologic interpretation of aerial photographs, elementary stereoscopy and stereometry applied to structural and stratigraphic problems, and compilation of geologic maps from annotated aerial photographs.

-506. Paleontology (3) I, II

-Two lectures and three hours of laboratory.
+506. Paleontology (3) I, II Two lectures and three hours of laboratory.
 Prerequisites: Geological Sciences 105 and either Biology 100-100L or 110-110L.
 Principles and methods, exemplified by a study of the morphology, classification, habit, and geologic significance of fossil invertebrates.

 Vertebrate Paleontology, see Biology 526.

-507. Stratigraphy (3) II Two lectures and three hours of laboratory.
+507. Stratigraphy (3) II

+Two lectures and three hours of laboratory.
+Prerequisites: Geological Sciences 105 and 224.
 Stratigraphic principles and practices.
-Consideration of the North American stratigraphic record.
+Consideration of the North

+American stratigraphic record.

 508. Field Geology (4) II (4 or 6) S One lecture and three hours of laboratory and seven weekend field sessions.
-Summer: Twenty-four days in the field (4 units); ten additional days of field and laboratory Prerequisites: Geological Sciences 308.
+Summer: Twenty-four days in the field (4 units); ten additional days of field and laboratory work (6 units).
+Prerequisites: Geological Sciences 308.
 Summer: Geological Sciences 308 and 524.
-Geologic investigation of an assigned area with preparation of an individual report and a Summer: Geological investigation of an assigned area with preparation of an individual report and a geologic map.
+Geologic investigation of an assigned area with preparation of an individual report and a geologic map.
+Summer: Geological investigation of an assigned area with preparation of an individual report and a geologic map.
 Students enrolling for six units will undertake additional petrographic and geochemical studies as part of their report.
 A fee covers transportation and meals.
 510. Petroleum Geophysics (3) I Two lectures and three hours of laboratory.
 Occasional field trips.
 Prerequisites: Geological Sciences 305, Mathematics 252, Physics 195, 196, 197.
 Recommended: Physics 195L, 196L, 197L.
-Airborne, surface, and bore-hole geophysical techniques as presently used in oil explora- 512.
-Mining Geophysics (3) II Two lectures and three hours of laboratory or occasional field trips.
+Airborne, surface, and bore-hole geophysical techniques as presently used in oil exploration.
+512. Mining Geophysics (3) II Two lectures and three hours of laboratory or occasional field trips.
 Prerequisites: Geological Sciences 305, Mathematics 252, Physics 195, 196, 197.
-Recommended: 195L, 196L, 197L, Airborne, surface, and bore-hole geophysical techniques used for delineation of ore bodies.
+Recommended: Physics 195L, 196L, 197L.
+Airborne, surface, and bore-hole geophysical techniques used for delineation of ore bodies.
 516. Micropaleontology (3) II Two lectures and three hours of laboratory.
 Prerequisite: Geological Sciences 506.
 The morphology, classification and geologic significance of the various microfossils.
-520. Ore Deposits (3) I Prerequisites: Credit or concurrent registration in Geological Sciences 224 and 305.
-Geologic relations, origin, distribution, and economics of metallic and nonmetallic mineral deposits.
+520. Ore Deposits (3) I Prerequisites: Credit or concurrent registration in Geological Sciences Geologic relations, origin, distribution, and economics of metallic and 224 and 305. nonmetallic mineral deposits.
 521. Petroleum Geology (3) II Prerequisites: Geological Sciences 224 and 305.
 Geologic occurrence of petroleum and the application of geologic principles in exploration and production.

-524. Optical Mineralogy (3) I

-Two lectures and three hours of laboratory.
+524. Optical Mineralogy (3) I Two lectures and three hours of laboratory.

-Prerequisite: Geological Sciences 221

 Theory and use of the polarizing microscope for determining optical properties of minerals as an aid to their identification.

-525. Petrography (3) II

-Two lectures and three hours of laboratory.
+525. Petrography (3) II Two lectures and three hours of laboratory.